yykhomenko/fine-food-analyzer/README.md

 3) Finding 1000 most used words in the reviews

 4) Copy all lines to new file with translate comments.
-I use stub for translation.
+Use stub for translation.

 Clone
 ===